-A. Certification and maintenance of certification in the appropriate specialty relevant to their practice, including those specialties recognized by the Board of Pharmacy Specialties (BPS) or other nationally recognized multiprofessional certifications;

-- B. Consistent participation in continuing professional development (CPD) activities that enhance direct patient care practice abilities; and - C. Maintenance of active licensure, including required continuing pharmacy education activities, through the appropriate state board(s) of pharmacy.
+- A. Certification and maintenance of certification in the appropriate specialty relevant to their practice, including those specialties recognized by the BPS or other nationally recognized multiprofessional certifications; - B. Consistent participation in continuing professional development (CPD) activities that enhance direct patient care practice abilities; and - C. Maintenance of active licensure, including required continuing pharmacy education activities, through the appropriate state board(s) of pharmacy.